Bird feeders buying guide

 There are many different styles and designs of feeders available.
 Depending on what type of birds you would like to feed in your garden, you can choose between a range of feeders.

 However, the most important factor to consider is bird safety.
 Is the feeder safe for birds to use?
 With no points where birds’ feet could get trapped?
 What bird food do you need for your bird feeder?
+Is the feeder easy to clean?
 And, if you have squirrels or cats in your garden, what is the best feeder to keep your bird food and birds safe?
 All RSPB bird feeders are designed with bird safety in mind.
 Read on to learn more about the different options available.

 Seed feeders